 We hope you’ll give these infographic tips a try and let us know how they worked for you.
 (Feel free to send us any of your own, too!)
 But remember that every stage of infographic creation affects how impactful it will be.
 If you want to improve your team’s efficacy (and skills) at every level, here are a few more posts you might like:

 - Try these 16 ways to come up with better infographic ideas.

-- Bookmark these 101+ infographic tools and resources to help your team.
+- Bookmark these 101+ infographic tips, tools, and resources to help your team.

 - Follow these 19 tips to help you be more effective at every stage of the infographic process.

 If you still need help, we design and distribute cool infographics all the time.
 Hit us up if you want to talk shop.